KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 An Individual Development Plan (IDP) serves as a personal strategic roadmap for achieving job-related, career-oriented, and professional development goals.
-They are valuable career resources, assisting team members mapping out their career trajectories and taking crucial initial steps to achieve their goals.
+IDPs are valuable career resources that help team members map their career trajectories and take crucial initial steps toward their goals.

 The IDP has five steps: